This page belongs to: STEM Equity Monitor

 NAPLAN assessment scores

-- a greater proportion of girls scored at or above the minimum standard, compared to boys
+- A greater proportion of girls than boys scored at or above the minimum standard.

-- a greater proportion of girls scored at or above the highest band usually achieved for their respective year group, compared to boys
+- A greater proportion of girls than boys scored at or above the highest band usually achieved in their year group.

 About the data